 It’s one of the biggest fears a traveler can have, and it has happened to me.
 On the first day of my trip.
 I was on a train from Germany to Geneva to kick off my month long trip before going home to grad school.
 The guy on the train asked to see my ticket and started to move along.
 “But what about my passport stamp?”
 He smiled, and said he didn’t need to.
 “Oh, I love them” and looked sad.
 He graciously stamped it, and that was the last I ever saw of it.
 Apparently some ninja saw where I stashed it.
 So, the irony?
 1) If I hadn’t asked about the stamp, perhaps it wouldn’t have been stolen.
 2) If I tucked it away into my bra like normal (instead of discreetly putting it into my bag), perhaps it wouldn’t have been stolen.

-So what do you do when you’re passport has been lost or stolen in another country?
+So what do you do when your passport has been lost or stolen in another country?
 Well, you have to get a new one.

 Some smart souls always travel with extra pictures for visas or times like these.
 Not a bad idea since my picture was terrible, but that’s just vanity talking.
 I have since started traveling with a backup set of pictures.